aritsune/lancer-faq/src/index.md

 ## Page 168, SSC Dusk Wing
 ### If I position two Hall of Mirrors holograms to both hit the same target, then teleport to a hologram to detonate all of them at once, does this hit that target twice?
-No. This is treated as a single attack, just one with a custom area-of-effect that consists of two Blast areas.
+No. This is treated as a single effect, just one with a custom area-of-effect that consists of multiple burst 1 areas.
 The target only takes 1d6 damage (or half, if they make their save). <wot:441336855951048725/722946911656607784>

 (This only applies to the teleportation action.
 Hostile characters can be affected by multiple Hall of Mirrors holograms if they move through or move adjacent to multiple holograms.)